Second Seminole War: Background

 The United States and Spain were at odds over Florida after the Treaty of Paris ended the American Revolutionary War and returned East and West Florida to Spanish control.
 The United States disputed the boundaries of West Florida.
-They accused the Spanish authorities of harboring fugitive slaves and of failing to restrain the Native Americans living in Florida from raiding into the United States.
+They accused the Spanish authorities of harboring fugitive slaves (see the Negro Fort) and of failing to restrain the Native Americans living in Florida from raiding the United States.
 Starting in 1810, the United States occupied and annexed parts of West Florida.
-In 1818 Andrew Jackson led an invasion of the Floridas, leading to the First Seminole War.
+Also, the Patriot War of 1812 was part of these ongoing conflicts.
+In 1818, Andrew Jackson led an invasion of Spanish Florida, during the War of 1812 and the Creek War leading to the First Seminole War.

 The United States acquired Florida from Spain through the Adams–Onís Treaty in 1819 and took possession of the territory in 1821.
-Now that Florida belonged to the United States, settlers pressured the government to remove the Seminoles.
+Now that Florida belonged to the United States, settlers pressured the government to remove the Seminole and their allies altogether.
 In 1823 the government negotiated the Treaty of Moultrie Creek with the Seminoles, establishing a reservation for them in the middle of the territory.
-Six chiefs, however, were allowed to keep their villages along the Apalachicola River.
+Six chiefs, however, were allowed to keep their villages along the Apalachicola River (see Neamathla).